dfandrich/speakout-account-info/README.md

 the configuration file.

-Note that the command-line processor is simplistic and if more than one command-line option is given, they must be given in the order above.
+Note that the command-line processor is simplistic and if more than one command-line option is given, they must be given in the order given above.

 The script is well-suited to be run periodically as a cron job.
 This is straightforward when the password is found in the configuration file, but